 Hubby and I just came back from a week’s vacation at Carowinds Amusement Park in South Carolina.
 Last year, we took the boys to Disney and Universal Studios in Orlando , Florida.
 The boys, and I, love to visit theme parks and have learned some things along the way (all of them the hard way I assure you).
-So I thought I was post my thoughts on top tips for vacationing (specifically visiting amusement parks, because that is our thing) with ASD children.
+So I thought I was post my thoughts on top tips for vacationing (specifically visiting amusement parks, because that is our thing, though places like Funtopia can count too!) with ASD children.
 Feel free to add your own tips in the comments box we can all use more of them!

 1. ADJUST YOUR EXPECTATIONS AND PLAN ACCORDINGLY.